bmxitalia/rectorch/docsrc/config-format.rst

 The example above is a valid configuration for the `Movielens 100k dataset <https://grouplens.org/datasets/movielens/100k/>`_ where ratings equal to or higher than 4 stars are considered as positive, while ratings lower than 4 are considered as negative.
 The ratings are ordered by timestamp before splitting the dataset into train, validation, and test set.
-The dataset is then splitted into train, validation, and test sets using the parameters ``leave_n`` and ``keep_n``.
+The dataset is then split into train, validation, and test sets using the parameters ``leave_n`` and ``keep_n``.
 Finally, the logical expressions for the three folds are generated according to parameters ``max_history_length`` and ``premise_threshold``.
-Some examples of data configuration files are available in `GitHub <https://github.com/makgyver/rectorch/tree/master/config>`_.
+Some examples of data configuration files for NCR are available in `GitHub <https://github.com/makgyver/rectorch/tree/master/config>`_.

 Model configuration file